 There’s simply no getting around it – Australia’s largest communications provider is also the country’s largest provider of broadband for business, with decades of experience in connecting all kinds of enterprises.
 From the small start-up business run from home to a fully fitted out and staffed office and beyond, Telstra has been at the forefront of keeping businesses and their customers in contact.

 The Telstra NBN business plan, then – yes, there’s only one plan – is absolutely perfect for anyone who’s getting set up and running.
-This NBN-based plan gives you a NBN 50 broadband connection – with a stated 44 Mbps typical minimum download speed during business hours.
+This NBN-based plan gives you a NBN 50 broadband connection – with a stated 50 Mbps typical minimum download speed during business hours.
 You’re connected with the Telstra Business Smart Modem, which has built-in 4G backup; if there’s any interruption to your NBN service for whatever reason, the Smart Modem seamlessly switches over to the Telstra 4G mobile network (at no extra cost to you) to keep you up and running.
 Next is the Unlimited Data + Premium Speed, which runs on NBN100.

 You also get a phone line with unlimited calls to anywhere in Australia and 500 calls to 13 numbers – and if you’ll be needing to call mobile phones a lot (as many small businesses will), you can add unlimited calls to those as well with the Business Calling Pack.
 This pack also includes international calls to selected destinations.
 Moreover, you can optionally add up to nine phone lines to your phone service, too.
 A static IP address is included, a must for any business wanting to access its computers remotely.

 Support is available 24/7 from specialised business support staff, and Telstra says their goal is to make sure you only need to deal with one person about your support query, which is welcome when time is precious.